Ibram X. Kendi: Comments on Amy Coney Barrett's children

-Kendi provoked controversy when he tweeted about Amy Coney Barrett, President Donald Trump's third Supreme Court nominee, and two of her seven children, who had been adopted from an orphanage in Haiti.
-Kendi said: Some White colonizers 'adopted' Black children.
+In September 2020, Kendi provoked controversy when he tweeted about Amy Coney Barrett, President Donald Trump's third Supreme Court nominee, and two of her seven children, who had been adopted from an orphanage in Haiti.
+Kendi's tweet was in response to another tweet by Jenny Beth Martin, the co-founder of the conservative group Tea Party Patriots.
+Martin wrote, “With 2 adopted children from Haiti, it is going to be interesting to watch Democrats try to smear Amy Coney Barrett as racist.”

+In reply, Kendi tweeted: Some White colonizers 'adopted' Black children.
 They 'civilized' these 'savage' children in the 'superior' ways of White people, while using them as props in their lifelong pictures of denial, while cutting the biological parents of these children out of the picture of humanity.
 And whether this is Barrett or not is not the point.
 It is a belief too many White people have: if they have or adopt a child of color, then they can't be racist.
 His remarks were interpreted as criticizing interracial adoption.
 A substantial backlash against Kendi ensued.
 He later said his comments were taken out of context and that he had never said that white parents of black children are inherently racist.

+Comments on transgender people

+In a discussion with journalist Don Lemon, Kendi said that he was taught to fear the differences of gay and transgender people until he was "shown another way."
+However, Kendi faced criticism in 2021 when he recounted an incident where his daughter expressed a desire to be a boy, which he described as "horrifying" for him and his wife.

 Personal life

-In 2013, Kendi married Sadiqa Edmonds Kendi, a pediatric emergency medicine physician, in Jamaica.
+In 2013, Kendi married Sadiqa Edmonds, a pediatric emergency medicine physician, in Jamaica.
 Both sets of parents participated in a symbolic sand ceremony.
 The wedding ceremony ended with a naming ceremony of their new last name, "Kendi", which means "the loved one" in the language of the Meru people of Kenya.
 Kendi changed his middle name to Xolani, a Xhosa and Zulu word for "peace".
+Kendi has said that he decided to drop Henry, the middle name he was given at birth, after learning about the key role that Portuguese explorer Prince Henry the Navigator played in beginning the Atlantic slave trade.

-In January 2018, a colonoscopy indicated that Kendi had cancer.
+In January 2018, while he was writing How to be an Antiracist, a colonoscopy indicated that Kendi had cancer.
 A further test revealed that he had stage 4 colon cancer that had spread into his liver.
 After six months of chemotherapy and surgery that summer, Kendi was declared cancer free.

 Kendi has been a vegan since at least 2015.